simonrose121/phd/_posts/2016-12-19-sequencing-study.md

 - *Methods of data collection? (pre-test post-test)*
 - *Primary or secondary data?*

 The study will follow a quasi-experimental pre-test post-test design.
 The participants will be Y1 children (aged 5 and 6).
+A sequential mixed-methods approach will be used.
 Quantitative data will be collected using a sequencing assessment.
-Participants will be asked to order 4 pictures of stages of known events, for example watching a flower grow.
-A similar assessment to that used by Baron-Cohen, Leslie, & Frith (1986).
-Sequencing is a key part of computational thinking, and similar sequencing tasks are used to teach these concepts in English primary schools (Bush & Harris, 2014).
+Participants will be asked to order 4 pictures representing stages of a known event, e.g. a flower growing.
+This type of assessment was first used by Baron-Cohen, Leslie, & Frith (1986).
+The participants will be split in to two groups; one will play Lightbot Jr, and the other will play a side scrolling game that does not employ sequencing.
+Participants will play the game for half an hour a day for a week, and then complete a post-test of a different story sequence.
 Qualitative data will be collected through observations whilst the intervention is taking place.

-The participants will be split in to two groups; one that will play Lightbot Jr, and one that will play a side scrolling game that does not require sequential thinking.
-Participants will play the game for half an hour a day for a week, and then complete a post-test of a different story sequence.

 **Notes**